 For those students who may qualify for special services in the district, the parents may be referred to our Special Services Department.

 Continuing Student Registration

-Each spring, pre-printed registration forms are mailed home.
-Parents or guardians are asked to update the form and return it to the student’s school by a specific date as a confirmation of the student’s intent to return to District 54 in the fall.
+Each spring, parents or guardians receive letters asking them to update their student’s registration information (either by mail or through our parent portal).
+Parents or guardians are asked to update the student information as a confirmation of the student’s intent to return to District 54 in the fall.

 Consumable Materials Fees